imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Command-Line-For-Developers-Part-2/question-answers.md

 In this article we talked about a concept called input/output redirection and demostrated it be sending the output of a few commands to a file.
 We also looked at the different locations that the unix environment accepts and outputs command information and we saw that we could redirect both correct output and errors from a command.
 This functionality can be used to build powerful programs that interact with the operating system and the user in interesting ways.

+---

+###How The Operating System Sees Open Files

+Simply put, whenever a user opens a file, the operating system creates an integer entry to represent that file and also to store information about that opened file.
+These entries are called File Descriptors and  may be thought of like this - (...100,101,102...).
+They are stored in something called a File Descriptor Table which means that if a user has opened 100 files, there will be 100 corresponding integer entries in this File Descriptor Table.

+An example of file descriptors in action occurs when we start the bash shell.
+When this happens, we immediately have access to three files -

+1. stdin
+2. stdout
+3. stderr

+But now that we have seen how file descriptors work, we know that upon start the bash shell, what really happened was -
+- The number 0 (while represents the file stdin) was added to the File Descriptor Table
+- The number 1 (while represents the file stdout) was added to the File Descriptor Table
+- The number 2 (while represents the file stderr) was added to the File Descriptor Table

+We can now manipulate the way in which our programs and users interact with these files by referencing the numbers in the File Descriptor table.

+Example

+	echo Hello World!
+1> hello.txt

+Here we manipulate what happens to the stdout file by using the number 1 in our command.
+We say - instead of sending the output of this echo command to the stdout file, send it to the hello.txt file instead.

+Just to recap, file descriptors are simply numbers used by the operating system to represent opened files.